extratone/bilge/redirection.md

 - [**/wishlist**](https://davidblue.wtf/wishlist), Redirects to my HELP Amazon wishlist.
 - [**/withlove**](https://davidblue.wtf/withlove), Redirects to my "remix" of Hilary Duff's *With Love* on Whyp.
 - [**/woofs**](https://davidblue.wtf/woofs), Redirects to the live video stream of my local Yuppie Pet Daycare.
+- [**/xcrun**](https://davidblue.wtf/xcrun), Redirects to the WTF documentation mirror of the original Safari Extension conversion documentation.
 - [**/xspec**](https://davidblue.wtf/xspec), Redirects to the WTF archive page for the original x-callback-url Specification.
 - [**/ytfeed**](https://davidblue.wtf/ytfeed), Redirects to an XML/RSS feed of Extratone's YouTube channel.
 - [**/zariah**](https://davidblue.wtf/zariah),  Redirects to the Craft Publish page for my primary aircraft in Infinite Flight.